Sports Apps: How To Tackle Interface Design for Athletics

 Jobs to be Done

-You may be running errands and want to check the latest scores.
-Or you’re out with friends and you settle a debate by looking up an obscure stat from the early 90s.
+Maybe you’re running errands and want to check on the game.
+Or you’re out with friends and need to settle a debate with an obscure 90s stat.

-Another potentially difficult aspect to contend with is the sheer number of assets involved with sports data interfaces.
+Something else to watch out for: the sheer number of assets involved.
 Let’s run some numbers, shall we?
 There are approximately 130 football teams in the NCAA and each team can have as many as 125 players on their roster.
-That equates to over 16,000 assets for photos alone.
-When dealing with quantities this large, a sustainable strategy is integral for the creation, organization, and maintenance of assets.
+If we planned on adding everyone’s photo, we’re already on the hook for 16,000 items.
+When dealing with these kinds of quantities, a sustainable strategy is integral for the creation, organization, and maintenance of assets.

 Unpredictable Outcomes and States

 Weather delays, injuries, postponements, and cancellations — designing for sports means preparing for the worst.
 The completed design needs lots of states and lots of testing to make sure uncertainty is covered.